j4ym0/pia-qbittorrent-docker/README.md

     - Change the many [environment variables](#environment-variables) available
     - Use `-p 8888:8888/tcp` to access the HTTP web proxy
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)
+    - Use a hook script after connecting to the VPN to execute additional code.
+See [Hooks](#Hooks)

 ## Testing